Glenn Mathewson

 Code consulting begins

-In 2011, the North American Deck and Railing Association (NADRA) recognized my contributions to the industry with a contracted position as their technical advisor.
-In that role, I assist and advise the association and its members on code issues and education.
-We created the nation’s first and only deck code certification, the Master Deck Professional—Codes and Standards.
-In 2013 I took the voice of the deck industry to the 2015 IRC code development hearings, and later for the 2021 edition.
-I continue today as a voice for the deck industry in developing codes and standards.
-For my consistent dedication to the field, I have twice been awarded the Terry Award for outstanding contributions to the deck and railing industry.
+In 2011, the North American Deck and Railing Association (NADRA) recognized my industry contributions with a contracted position as their technical advisor.
+In that role, I assist the association and its members with code issues and education.
+We developed the nation’s first deck code certification: the Master Deck Professional—Codes and Standards.
+In 2013, I carried the deck industry’s voice to the 2015 IRC code-development hearings, and again for the 2021, and 2024 editions.
+I continue today, on behalf of myself, to participate in IRC code development.
+For my consistent dedication to the deck industry, I have twice been awarded the NADRA Terry Award for outstanding contributions to the deck and railing industry.

 BuildingCodeCollege.com expands the audience

-With the goal of making deck code education and the NADRA certification more easily available to builders, I began exploring the development of an online education platform in 2012.
-By the end of that year, I launched a much larger dream with BuildingCodeCollege.com.
-Though only having four deck courses at launch, the mission was to create an online hub of independent instructors from all disciples in a profit-sharing business model offering low-cost education in an annual all-you-can learn format targeting the entire construction industry.
-This mission continues today, with 12 courses from the IRC, and more being created.
+To make deck code education and the NADRA certification more accessible, I began developing an online education platform in 2012, launching BuildingCodeCollege.com later that year.
+While the original site included only four deck courses, the long-term mission was broader: a hub of independent instructors across disciplines using a profit-sharing model to provide low-cost, 24/7/365 education through and annual all-you-can learn format for the entire construction industry. targeting the entire construction industry.
+That mission continues today, with 13 IRC-based courses and more in development.